whatisnuclear/website/mail-signup.md

 <div class="row">
 <div class="col-md-8" markdown="1">

 If you want to receive e-mails when we post new films or other content, sign up here.
+Note also that we do have a <a href="/feed.xml">RSS feed<a/> if you prefer.

 <form action="https://mail-list.whatisnuclear.com/forms/nfrm_weLJnLY5"
 class="form-horizontal"